-In 2009, Sarah Bowling traveled to Ethiopia where she found two baby girls, Sarah and Ruth, abandoned in a field.
-She brought them to an orphanage, hoping to find a safe home for the babies.
+In 2009, Sarah Bowling traveled to Ethiopia where she learned of twin baby girls, Sarah and Ruth, who had been abandoned in a field.
+They were taken to an orphanage so hopefully, they could find a safe home.

 The orphanage refused to care for the girls.

 Sarah found that this age group requires so many more resources and individualized attention than older children that most orphanages are forced to refuse care to babies.
 They simply cannot afford it.

 Sarah intervened so these twin girls could survive.
 And Saving Moses was born.